The Cassel breakout by the ‘Somerforce’ (145 Brigade) resulted in the death or capture of most of the men in its ranks.

 As a family we have virtually no information about my father’s five years in captivity, although thanks to research by Christine Parry, whose father George Hawkins was also in E72, we have been able to piece together some limited information.

 E72 was at the Hohenzollern Coalmine in Beuthen, now called Bytom (just north of Katowice) in Poland.
 Two other working parties were associated with this mine, E411 was a sawmill providing pit props and E593 was a Palestinian group based nearby in Schomberg (now Szombierki).
-The E72 barracks were off-site at Schomberg.
+The E72 barracks were initially off-site at Schomberg until new huts were constructed on the campus of the mine itself.

 The Hohenzollern mine was at the time one of the most modern and efficient coalmines in Europe.
 The distinctive brick-built winding gear tower was constructed in 1929 and is the only part of the mine that still survives.